AliceO2Group/ALF/README.md

 `

 ### o2-alf-client
 o2-alf-client is the binary of an ALF client used solely for testing purposes.
-On top of the DIM Nameserver it expects the hostname of the node hosting the ALF server, as a command-line argument.
+On top of the DIM Nameserver it expects the hostname of the node hosting the ALF server, the card's serial and the link number as command-line arguments.

 `
-o2-alf-client --dim-dns-node thedimdns --alf-id thealfserver `
+o2-alf-client --dim-dns-node thedimdns --alf-id thealfserver --serial 0 --link 4
+`

 ## Services